-The same way with published written and visual materials, all work should have unique trademark which can be easily associated with you as the author or designer.
-A 1997 study at Harvard University proves that putting a watermark on data like audio, photos, and videos is a visual sublime way to caption, copyright, and ownership control.
+In the same way with published written and visual materials, all work should have a unique trademark that can be easily associated with you as the author or designer.
+A 1997 study at Harvard University proves that putting a watermark on data like audio, photos, and videos is a visually sublime way to caption, copyright, and ownership control.
 The visual markings can easily be included in all data content.
-Limiting the copy and download capabilities may also be added on audio, photos and videos as well.
+Limiting the copy and download capabilities may also be added on audio, photos, and videos as well.

 Both commercial and academic entities often rely on Copyscape.
-The Online app is a centralized checking system where it is able to data mine and compares unique keyword or exclusive phrases from all web pages and digital data bank around the world; identifying plagiarized work content.
-It also includes automated grammar, sentence syntax, and spelling check.
+The Online app is a centralized checking system where it is able to data-mine and compares unique keywords or exclusive phrases from all web pages and digital data banks around the world; identifying plagiarized work content.
+It also includes automated grammar, sentence syntax, and spelling checks.

 4. Activate Google Alerts